Arriving in New York City/Check-in Day

 - 7:00P.M.
 Return to Weinstein Hall for dinner, floor meeting with Programs Assistants, and Weinstein festivities

-Parents will also have an opportunity to attend a separate Parent/Family welcome at Kimmel Center of University Life, 60 Washington Square South, Rosenthal Pavilion (10th Floor) to meet the staff and ask any questions on Sunday, July 9th at 2:30 P.M.
+Parents will also have an opportunity to attend a separate Parent/Family welcome at Global Center for Academic & Spiritual Life, 238 Thompson St., (5th Floor) or can be accessed through Kimmel Center of University Life (60 Washington Square South, 5th Floor) to meet the staff and ask any questions on Sunday, July 9th at 2:30 P.M.

 Please note that all students are responsible for making arrangements to get themselves home after the program ends.
 The last day of the program is Friday, August 4th, and all students must check out of the residence hall on Saturday, August 5th by 12 Noon.
 Students cannot check-out after this date and the residence hall will not hold onto packages for students after August 4th.
 Students may leave with their parents on Friday evening, however, because the evening is looked at as the “completion” of the program, we strongly encourage your child to be in attendance.
 More information on the final day’s events will be posted later this summer.